ghostunnel/ghostunnel/README.md

 files and open a new listening socket (via `SO_REUSEPORT`).
 Once successful, the old listening socket will be closed.

-***Automatic reloading***: Ghostunnel can automatically reload certificates periodically.
+***Automatic reloading***: Ghostunnel can be configured to automatically reload certificates.
 You can specify an interval with the `--timed-reload` flag.
 If the timed reload flag is enabled, ghostunnel will reload the files periodically and check for changes.
 If a change is detected, it will attempt to reload the listener with the new certificates/private key.